 Side effects of gabapentin:

-Possible side effects of melatonin include:
+Potential side effects of melatonin include:

-How are ice pick headaches different from cluster headaches?
-Cluster headaches and ice pick headaches both occur in a series of headaches with sudden onset.
-But cluster headaches come with these other symptoms:
+What is the difference between ophthalmodynia periodica and cluster headaches?
+Cluster headaches and ice pick headaches both occur with sudden onset.
+However, cluster headaches come with these other symptoms:

 How are ice pick headaches different from tension headaches?
 Tension headaches are the most common type of headache.
 Unlike ice pick headaches, tension headaches lead to moderate pain around your entire head, instead of short severe pain in smaller areas of your head.

 What is the difference between ice pick headaches and thunderclap headaches?
 Thunderclap headaches are sudden and severe, like ice pick headaches.
 Unlike ice pick headache, though, thunderclap headache typically causes more severe pain and is the result of a severe underlying condition.

 Can dehydration cause ice pick headaches?
 Dehydration headache is a different health condition from an ice pick headache.
 Dehydration headaches are caused by not drinking enough water.
 They usually last longer but don’t hurt as much as ice pick headaches.

 Ophthalmodynia periodica (ice pick headache) is a somewhat common phenomenon, especially in migraine sufferers.
 2%-35% of the population is estimated to experience ice pick headaches.
 They can be scary, but now you know what to expect and what to do about it.

 Are ice pick headaches something to worry about?
 No, ice pick headaches are not usually something to worry about.
 Ice pick headaches don’t typically require medical treatment and are not generally a sign of a severe underlying condition.